nasa/oceandata-notebooks/book/notebooks/hackweek/dask_gridding.md

 We just demonstrated two ways of doing larger-than-memory calculations.

-Our synchronous implemenation (using a for loop) took the strategy of maximizing the use of available memory while processing one chunk: so we used 1 GiB chunks, requiring 3 chunks to get to a 3 GiB array.
+Our synchronous implemenation (using a for loop) took the strategy of maximizing the use of available memory while processing one chunk: so we used 128 MiB chunks, requiring 8 chunks to get to a 1 GiB array.

-Our concurrent implementation (using `dask.array`), took the strategy of maximizing the use of available processors: so we used small chunks of 32 MiB, requiring many chunks to get to a 3 GiB array.
+Our concurrent implementation (using `dask.array`), took the strategy of maximizing the use of available processors: so we used small chunks of 32 MiB, requiring 32 to get to a 1 GiB array.

-The concurrent implementation was a little more than twice as fast.
+The concurrent implementation was about twice as fast, but your mileage may vary.

 ```{code-cell} ipython3
 client.close()